naksh-atra/naksh-atra/README.md

 ---

 ### 🔍 Interests
-- Applied AI, MLOps, and intelligent automation
+- Applied AI, MLOps and intelligent automation
 - Real-time communication systems and agentic workflows
 - Open-source tools for data and model interaction